Locate a grave MUSEUM OF THE FALLEN

 The Obituary

-Before Rome dominated Italy, the Etruscans built a league of wealthy city-states across Tuscany and beyond, skilled in metalwork, seafaring, and divination.
+Before Rome dominated Italy, the Etruscans — who emerged in central Italy around 900 BCE from the Villanovan culture — built a league of wealthy city-states across Tuscany and beyond, skilled in metalwork, seafaring, and divination.
 They shaped early Rome profoundly, supplying kings, gods, gladiatorial games, and engineering such as the arch and drainage works.
 From the 4th century BCE Rome conquered the Etruscan cities one by one, and over the following centuries their people, customs, and tongue were absorbed into Roman life.
-By the early empire the Etruscan language was dead, leaving tombs and inscriptions scholars still struggle to read.
+By the early empire the Etruscan language was dead — a language isolate with no confirmed relatives, leaving thousands of tombs and inscriptions scholars still struggle to read.

 Worth remembering